fatso83/retry-dynamic-import/README.md

 ```
 export const dynamicImportWithRetry // default implementation with 5 retries
 export const createDynamicImportWithRetry  // make your own version of dynamicImportWithRetry
-export const reactLazy // can be used instead of React.lazy().
+export const reactLazyWithRetry // can be used instead of React.lazy().
 Wraps around dynamicImportWithRetry
 ```